Eurydia/notes-on-clean-programming-language/content/_index.md

  1.3
 ```

-Real number literals constructed with scientific notation may be written as follows.
+Real number literals constructed with scientific notation may be written using `..E..` form.

 ```
 // Language: Clean